 Does insurance cover braces?

 Insurance may help offset some of the cost of your treatment.
 You may have access to a employee insurance plan through your work.
 Ask for a quote from your orthodontist and reach out to your insurance provider.
 Your insurance provider will determine how much your plan covers.

 Don’t have group insurance?
 Dental insurance, included in a personal health insurance plan from Sun Life, can help offset the cost of medical and dental expenses.

 Even with insurance, out-of-pocket costs can be steep.
 Want help budgeting and getting a clearer picture of your financial situation?
 An advisor can help.
 Find an advisor near you.

 Depending on the treatment you choose, you may also have pre- or post-surgical procedures to consider.
 Set up separate consultations with your dentist or specialist to assess how much these may cost.

-For an adult, getting braces is a major decision that will affect your health, your daily life and your finances.
-The right amount of planning and effort, however, will help you have a smooth and stress-free treatment, and an end result you’ll be happy to smile about.
+Getting braces is a major decision that will affect your health, your daily life and your finances.
+The result should be something you’ll be happy to smile about.